icclab/cyclops/core/rc/README.md

   - **Static Rating** - rates UDRs and creates CDRs based on specified rates
   - **Charge Data Records** - persists CDRs and makes them available to RCB Cyclops framework

-In the near future RCB team will be releasing a generic Rule engine micro service, supporting domain specific business rules and flexible pricing strategies.

 ### Documentation
 You can find the API reference and developer's guide, as well as troubleshooting page in the Wiki section.